matipacheco/ninja-academy/README.md

 ### Initializing objects

-An object doesn't necessarily need to be created following the structure shown above.
+An object does not necessarily need to be created following the structure shown above.
 There are other ways to define an object.
 Here are a couple more ways to do it!

     let ninja = new Object();